Avoidable Marketing Mistakes Small Business Owners Make

 While you want to make sure you are differentiating yourself from the competition, there is a lot you can learn by scoping out your biggest competitors.
 To start, you can learn a lot by conducting a Google search, and checking out what your competitors are doing on social media.
 Once you have some research on-hand, conduct a SWOT analysis for each major competitor and then your own business to uncover some new marketing opportunities.

 Now that you know what to avoid as you get started marketing your small business, it's time to focus on what you should be doing.
-This Small Business Marketing Guide includes a handful of resources that will help you promote your small business in the best possible way.
+Start putting your marketing plan together so you can reach new customers the right way.